ZOE-CA/DeepGD/README.md

 2- Customized the multi-objective search

-3- Validating a DeepGD by approximating faults in DNNs
+3- Validating DeepGD by approximating faults in DNNs

 4- Comparing existing test selection metrics with DeepGD in terms of fault detection abilities and retraining improvement